cnnrbrn/noroff-programming-foundations-content/module-2/lesson-2.md

 Arrays can hold any kind of values.

-Here is an array of numbers.
+Here is an array of numbers:
 ```js
 var numbers = [6, 54, 17, 108];
 ```

-Here is an array of booleans.
+Here is an array of booleans:
 ```js
 var booleans = [true, false, false, true];
 ```